roni-estein/press/README.md

 You are now a blogger!
 ```

-# Course
+### Course
-This repo holds is the source code for the Laravel Package Development course found here - https://coderstape.com/series/1-laravel-package-development
+This repo holds is the source code for the Laravel Package Development course found here - https://coderstape.com/series/1-laravel-package-development.

-# In Progress

 Be warned, this source code and course is for educational purposes only and may not be production ready.
 Use at your own risk.

+## BASIC LAYOUTS & LIVEWIRE COMPONENTS

+### Livewire Blog Index Component

+### Livewire Blog Index View

+### Livewire Blog Post Component

+### Livewire Blog Post View